42 Amazing places to visit in Somerset

 National Trust Dunster Castle and watermill

-Set in fairytale English surroundings – think thatched cottages, multiple tea rooms, cobbled streets and sea views – this ancient turreted castle has been witness to some 1000 years of history from its Tor-top perch.
+Set in fairytale English surroundings – think thatched cottages, multiple tea rooms, cobbled streets and sea views – the ancient turreted Dunster Castle has been witness to some 1000 years of history from its Tor-top perch.

 A former motte and bailey castle, it’s now a country home under the care of the National Trust.
 Visitors can have a nosy inside the castle, explore the subtropical gardens, crypt and ghost exhibition, check out a Victorian reservoir and wander along to a working watermill and access numerous walks from the grounds, although check ahead to see what’s open when.